Before you register

 - you hold professional indemnity insurance (see section 8, paragraph 130 of the Code)

-As part of the application you'll be asked to provide proof that your business is complying with the Code and has met the training requirements.
+As part of the application you'll be asked to give proof that your business is complying with the Code and has met the training requirements.

 The Letting Agent Code of Practice

 The Code of Practice sets out the standards all those doing letting agency work must meet.
 It came into force on the 31 January 2018.